bibekanandadatta/JHU-Dissertation-Template/README.md

 ## What is included in this version of the template

 Since the template is based on the report class, it is subdivided into multiple chapters.
-For all the front matters (mandatory or optional), technical chapters, and back matters (references and appendices), there are separate .tex files.
-The `00-main.tex` file is the driver or root file which includes all the preamble, document settings, package settings, and macros as needed.
+There are separate .tex files for all the front matters (mandatory or optional), technical chapters, and back matters (references and appendices).

+- `00-main.tex` file is the driver or root file which includes all the preamble, document settings, package settings, and macros as needed as well as the auxiliary .tex files for each chapter.
 I would recommend going through the different sections of this file before you start working on to understand the available packages and options.
+- `figures` subdirectory contains all the figures for the thesis.
+You can add the figures as chapter-wise PDF files or as just individual images with allowable extensions.
+- `thesis.bib` file is a biblatex file which contains all the bibliographic items.
+I use Zotero to generate biblatex file.

 Compared to the previous version of the thesis template, the current version includes the following customizations:
   - Reduced the font size for chapter # and chapter title and white space throughout the document.
   - Reorganization of the necessary packages (you may need more) and their settings.
   - Modularized all the settings, formatting, and macros.
 You can add more as needed.
   - Added specific settings for adding quotes (epigraph) in each chapter.
   - Added sentence-case header option with underline for each chapter.
   - Updated the appearance of table of contents, list of figures, and list of tables.